peterkrull/algo-vanity-rs/README.md

 # Algorand Vanity Address Generator

-This command-line interface (CLI) tool is guaranteed the fastest tool to get you exactly the vanity address you want.
+This command-line interface (CLI) tool is the fastest tool to get you exactly the vanity address you want.

 Features include
 - Multi-threading, number of threads customizable by user
 - Search for one or more patterns at minimal performance penalty
-- Continuous or Stop-after-first-find generation
+- Unlimited or once-per-pattern searching
 - Automatically saves matching addresses to `vanities.json` file

 # Usage